-Before starting the development of a mobile application you have hundreds of questions.
-And we bet that most of them are connected with the business idea of your app and a software development process.
-You are so excited about the fact, that your app will be soon developed, that you totally forget about legal issues, that need to be considered.
+You have hundreds of questions to address before starting the development of a mobile application.
+And we bet that most of them are connected to the business idea of your app and the software development process.
+You are so excited about the fact that your app will soon be developed and the prospects that you totally forget about legal issues that need to be considered.

-NDA.
-We always encourage our customers to sign a non-disclosure agreement prior to discussing their app idea.
+We always encourage our customers to sign a non-disclosure agreement before discussing their app idea.
 This document will secure your confidential information that has economic value.
+Read more here.

-App Development Contract.
-This document is important for both app development company and customer.
-Contract has to clearly define the scope of work or services, time limits, fees arrangements (fixed, time&material or mixed), code ownership, whether to use open-source software, etc.
+This document is important for both app development companies and customers.
+The contract has to clearly define the scope of work or services, time limits, fee arrangements (fixed, time&material or mixed), code ownership, whether to use open-source software, etc.

-Entity Formation.
-It is often advised to establish LLC prior to starting app development.
+It is often advised to establish an LLC prior to starting app development.
 That way app owners could limit their liability if any problems arise.
 While entity formation is a common step among entrepreneurs, there may not be necessary if you’re developing an app for personal use.

 You can protect your intellectual property by: